 Members are reminded that they are entitled to make use of the Federation library services at any stage of development of their application, or after an award has been made.

-Where the Eric Pearson Study Grant is made to a member employed by the Department of Education, BOSTES, Corrective Services, TAFE Commission or Federation, leave with pay will be sought for the successful applicant.
+Where the Eric Pearson Study Grant is made to a member employed by the Department of Education, NESA, Corrective Services, TAFE Commission or Federation, leave with pay will be sought for the successful applicant.

-While Federation will request leave with pay from the relevant employer, not all recipients may be entitled to that industrial condition.
-The recipient needs to be aware that under no circumstances will Federation reimburse a recipient for salary lost or foregone as a result of accepting the study grant.
+While the Federation will request Leave With Pay from the relevant employer, not all recipients may be entitled to that industrial condition.
+The recipient needs to be aware that under no circumstances will the Federation reimburse a recipient for salary lost or foregone as a result of accepting the Study Grant.

 Criteria for Assessing Applications

 - Relevance and benefit to the union, that is, the contribution that the intended study may make to the knowledge and understanding of members with respect to industrial and professionally relevant issues.
 It is not intended that the award be primarily for the benefit of the person undertaking the study, for example, to assist that person with completion of courses of study or to attend conferences.

 - The background of the applicant as a committed union member.